-- 12.1 There is no impact on business, charities or voluntary bodies. - 12.2 An impact on the public sector is anticipated in the Act.
-This Order is used by scheme regulations as the Order which presents the figure by which pensionable earnings or accrued pension of active members will be revalued.
+- 12.1 There is no impact on business, charities or voluntary bodies. - 12.2 The impact on the public sector is that the prices and earnings metrics specified in this Order will be used by scheme regulations to revalue the pensionable earnings or accrued pensions of active members.
 A further impact assessment is not required to be carried out annually. - 12.3 An Impact Assessment has not been prepared for this instrument.